esakal/react-workshop/README.md

 - **Unit 'Intermediate-2' ([link to unit instructions](./workshop-guides/2-intermediate/intermediate-2.md))**: This unit deals with techniques to break any application into components using flexbox as our layout system.

+## Presenter notes
+I will hopefully add soon my presenter notes to the repo.
+Those are my personal notes and as such are not formalized as other materials introduced in this workshop